-- → The PTP Runtime perspective is provided for monitoring and controlling applications - Some terminology - ★ Resource manager Corresponds to an instance of a resource management system (e.g. a job scheduler).
-You can have multiple resource mangers connected to different machines. - → Queue A queue of pending jobs - → Job A single run of a parallel application - → Machine A parallel computer system - → Node Some form of computational resource - → Process An execution unit (may be multiple threads of execution)
+- → The PTP Runtime perspective is provided for monitoring and controlling applications

+- → Some terminology

+- → Resource manager Corresponds to an instance of a resource management system (e.g. a job scheduler).
+You can have multiple resource mangers connected to different machines.

+- → Queue A queue of pending jobs

+- → Job A parallel application

+- → Machine A parallel computer system

+- → Node Some form of computational resource

+- → Process An execution unit (may be multiple threads of execution)